 Shiro hated his boss.
 What a pointless job trip.
 Angrily, he looked down at his train ticket: Hiroshima – Osaka.
 8.5.1945

 From the date given, we can assume that Shiro got away from the terrible bombing of Hiroshima by going on a job trip he didn't want to attend in the first place.

 I decided to focus on what he could have had to leave behind.
 Maybe his family.
 Maybe a wife and a young child.
 Maybe they tried to escape, but couldn't.
 Also all of his material possesions.
 Inevitably lost.

 I decided to address the calm before the storm.
 Left in a hurry, the room seems - somehow painfully - quiet.

 When the bomb hits, the room is destroyed by the shockwave, which is represented by it getting darker and eventually being struck by a saturated red gradient.

-The image is distorted as a metaphor for the radiation that comes within the wave.
+The image is distorted as a metaphor for the radiation the wave brings.

-For the title song, I took a traditional piece mothers would sing to their kids, calming them down in hard times.
+For the title song is a traditional japanese piece mothers sing to their kids to calm them down in hard times.

 6 - Technical Aspects

 I built and shaded the room in Maya, rendered via Redshift and used a gradient multiplied with a Z-Pass to achieve the shockwave effect.
 The distortion was a mix of turbulent displacement and AE Pixel Sorter 2.